adithya-adee/Tree-Traversal-Animator/USER_MANUAL.md

 The application supports three common tree traversal algorithms.
 When a traversal is initiated, the Status Feed will display the order in which nodes are visited.

 *   **Note**: You cannot perform other operations while a traversal animation is active.
+You have to stop the current traversal , then you can perform other operations.

+[Tree Traversal Algorithms] (./asset/tree-traversal-algo.png)

 #### Inorder Traversal
 1. Click the "Inorder" button in the "Traversals" section of the Control Panel.